chiarapassa1/generative-art-conservation-fa2/docs/artist-intent.md

 Artist Intent

-Artist intent plays a central role in the long-term preservation of generative and software-based artworks.
+Artist intent is often critical in the conservation of generative and software-based art.

-This contract stores a set of contract-level preservation fields that document the artist's conservation preferences in a structured, machine-readable form.

-These values define conceptual boundaries that can guide future preservation, migration and reinterpretation decisions.
+This contract includes several contract-level fields that help guide future migration and restoration decisions.

+These fields provide a minimal, machine-readable statement of the artist's conceptual boundaries for the work.

 Included fields

-The contract currently stores:

 acceptable_reinterpretation
 requires_interactivity
 intent_cid